Prepare for Your Juvenile Referee Hearing in New Jersey

 What Takes Place at a Juvenile Referee Hearing in Monmouth County

 The Juvenile Criminal Justice System functions completely different than the Adult Criminal Justice System in New Jersey.
 In fact, there are more differences than similarities.
 When it comes to the Juvenile Criminal Justice System the main overall goal it to seek to rehabilitate the juvenile when feasible.
 That means that the “best interest of the child” will be the controlling theme throughout the process.
-If a juvenile is “taken into custody”, which is equivalent to being placed under arrest, their case can proceed in really three different ways.
-Those ways include: Station House Adjustment; Referee Hearing and a formal hearing before a juvenile Judge.
+If a juvenile is “taken into custody”, which is equivalent to being placed under arrest, their case can proceed in really four different ways.
+Those ways include: Juvenile Conference Committee, Station House Adjustment; Referee Hearing and a formal hearing before a juvenile Judge.
 Typically speaking, the Station House Adjustment is the least informal proceedings, followed by the Referee Hearing and the formal hearing before a Judge.
 Usually, the Station House Adjustment will only take place if the determination is made to not formally charge the juvenile as a delinquent, which is equivalent to being placed under arrest, but divert them prior to.
 This type of proceeding is typically for very low level offenses.
 Even though it is a referee hearing is considered less formal than appearing before a Juvenile Judge, we strongly urge parents or guardians to not underestimate the severity of these cases.
 Although the likelihood of a custodial sentences is not realistic, the ramifications if not handled properly can still have a devastating impact on the juvenile’s future.
 Being adjudicated as a delinquent, which is equivalent to being convicted, will certainly jeopardize the juvenile’s chances of gaining admission into college and could affect their ability to obtain certain professional licenses later on in life.
 If your child has been take into custody and is facing a juvenile referee hearing in Monmouth County, the Law Office of Proetta, Oliver & Fay can help.
 Our attorneys have handled a wide array of juvenile criminal matters throughout the last decade.
 Cases ranging from carjacking and armed robberies down to shoplifting and underage drinking.
 As such, we have a strong understanding of how Juvenile Criminal Justice System works in Monmouth County.
 If you would like to set up an initial consultation today, please call our Middletown office at 732.858.6959.
 We serve all of Monmouth County, including Holmdel, Freehold, Wall Township, Hazlet, Ocean Township, Tinton Falls, Asbury Park, Manalapan, Atlantic Highlands and Oceanport.

 Understanding the Juvenile Referee Process in New Jersey